codeforamerica/sqs-entity-resolution/README.md

 - `LOG_LEVEL` is optional; defaults to `INFO`.
 - `SZ_CALL_TIMEOUT_SECONDS`
   - Optional; defaults to 420 seconds (7 min.)
-  - This does two things: sets the (in)visiblity of a message when it's initially retrieved from SQS
+  - This does two things: sets the (in)visibility of a message when it's initially retrieved from SQS
   - Sets the maximum amount of time the Consumer will wait for a Senzing `add_record` to complete before bailing and moving on.